wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

   testing.
 - Next, we create a new constructor for the test class that initializes the kernel and the prompt function.
 We're using `Microsoft.Extensions.Configuration` to obtain settings from the user-secrets store.
+This allows us to keep the API key and other sensitive information out of the codebase.
 - Finally, we define a test method that takes a dish name and a list of ingredients as input.
 We marked the test method as `[Theory]` to enable parameterized testing.
 The test method will be called for each set of input data.

-With the skeleton of the test in place, we can write test logic to validate the prompt.
+With the skeleton for the test in place, we can write the test logic to validate the prompt.
 The following code shows how to write the test logic:

 ```csharp
 [Theory]